TPZF/ngEO-DM/README.md

 `certtool y | grep Eric`
 This will show all the keychain you have (ours is Eric or something like that)

-`npm run dist-mac` : It generates a ngeo-downloadmanager-darwin-x64 folder with app you will find in dist folder
+`npm run build-mac-dist` : It generates a ngeo-downloadmanager-darwin-x64 folder with app you will find in dist folder

 **Get a certificate for codesigning** : Go to apple web site - Create a certificate with Developer ID option - Use CSR of your device